Johnny Depp rejects 'heinous' abuse charges at US defamation trial

 Depp will return to the witness stand on Wednesday for more questioning by his lawyers.
 He will then be subject to cross-examination by Heard s attorney.

 In 2016, Heard sought a divorce and a restraining order against Depp amid abuse allegations.
-Their divorce was finalized in 2017.
+Their divorce was finalised in 2017.